 Survey Monkey and Mechanical Turk

 Mechanical Turk (MTurk) has become an important data collection tool for social scientists – especially experimental political science research.
-For a very low cost, one can collect thousands of responses and there is a growing literature regarding the representativeness of the samples collected from MTurk (see this 2011 article by Berinsky, Huber, and Lenz).
+For a very low cost, one can collect thousands of responses, and there is a growing literature regarding the representativeness of the samples collected from MTurk (see this 2011 article by Berinsky, Huber, and Lenz).
 I have used MTurk several times with the Qualtrics Survey Suite.
-It is easy to link Qualtrics with MTurk by using their Web Service element (see this fantastic tutorial for how to link Qualtrics with MTurk).
+It is easy to link Qualtrics with MTurk by using their Web Service element (see this fantastic tutorial for linking Qualtrics with MTurk).
 Essentially, MTurk allows “requesters” to link “workers” to an external survey link.
-The way that the “workers” verify that they took the entire survey is to enter a randomly generated code into MTurk after completion.
+The “workers” verify that they took the entire survey to enter a randomly generated code into MTurk after completion.
 The survey software that the requester uses must be able to generate this code and store it within the dataset.
 The requester then verifies that the code that was entered is the code that was generated and then approves the submission so the worker can get paid.

 If you are in this position, this information might be of use to you.
 After creating your survey, create a text variable to be shown to the user at the end of the survey.
 Find a random string generator on the web such as RANDOM.org and generate some random strings.
 I used a 10 character string with both letters (upper and lower case) and numbers and made sure they were all unique.
-In Survey Monkey I used the Random Assignment feature to construct 20 different “text” variables each consisting of one of the random strings that I generated earlier.
+In Survey Monkey, I used the Random Assignment feature to construct 20 different “text” variables, each consisting of one of the random strings that I generated earlier.
 Survey Monkey only allows random assignment for up to 20 treatments, each with a 5% chance of being displayed.
-When the user completes the survey they will be shown one of the randomly generated strings which will then be stored in the dataset.
+When the user completes the survey, they will be shown one of the randomly generated strings, which will then be stored in the dataset.
 The worker copies the random string and pastes it into MTurk.
 This makes it easy to verify that a worker has taken your survey and simulates an actual random number generator.
-At the end of the survey, your randomly assigned string will be shown to the user and they will enter that code into MTurk making verification easy.
+At the end of the survey, your randomly assigned string will be shown to the user, and they will enter that code into MTurk, making verification easy.

 Of course, this is not as good as having an actual random number generator built into the survey itself – as Qualtrics has successfully done.
 Hopefully, Survey Monkey will add something similar in the future.
 But it does get around the problem with a simple fix that allows for verification and gets your workers paid.

-If you have comments or suggestions I would love to hear them.
+If you have comments or suggestions, I would love to hear them.
 Maybe I am overlooking something that could go wrong with the process.
-But generally all you are trying to do is get a code you can match up in both MTurk and the dataset that can verify your workers.
+But generally, all you are trying to do is get a code you can match up in both MTurk and the dataset that can verify your workers.
 This is the only solution that I have found for Survey Monkey without paying for more functionality and then messing around with custom variables (see the link to learn more about Custom Variables in Survey Monkey).
 I find it odd that Survey Monkey does not allow scripts to be embedded into their surveys.
 I also find it strange that even free services like Google Docs can do this sort of thing.
-Anyway, the functionality in Survey Monkey is adequate and with the simple fix anyone can use the software with MTurk.
+Anyway, the functionality in Survey Monkey is adequate, and with the simple fix, anyone can use the software with MTurk.

 I hope someone finds this useful!
-If you have a better solution please let me know!
+If you have a better solution, please let me know!